Learn more about the Family Medicine Residency Program curriculum:

 - Faculty practices for specialty rotations

-Residents will provide longitudinal outpatient primary care for their patients over the course of their training at one of four FMP sites.
-All sites are less than five miles from Manatee Memorial Hospital.
+Residents will provide longitudinal outpatient primary care for their patients over the course of their training at one FMP sites.
+The sites is less than five miles from Manatee Memorial Hospital.

-Time in the FMP will progress from a half day per week during PGY-1 year to two full days per week PGY-3 year.
-During the PGY-2 year, one half day every four weeks will be spent at the longitudinal FMP pediatric site.
+Time in the FMP will progress from one full day per week during PGY-1 year to two full days per week PGY-3 year.
+During the PGY-2 and PGY-3 year, one half day every four weeks will be spent at the longitudinal FMP pediatric site.

-Other outpatient rotation experiences include Community Medicine, Behavioral Health, Pediatrics, Orthopedics, Sports Medicine, Women’s Health & Gynecologic Care, Obstetrics/Maternity Care, ENT, Dermatology, Urology, Ophthalmology, and Podiatry.
+Other outpatient rotation experiences include Community Medicine, Behavioral Health, Pediatrics, Orthopedics, Sports Medicine, Women’s Health and Gynecologic Care, Obstetrics/Maternity Care, ENT and Dermatology.

-Residents will do their Inpatient Medicine, ICU, Emergency Medicine, Pediatrics Hospitalist Service, Pulmonary, Cardiology, Nephrology, NICU, Obstetrics/Maternity Care, Neurology, GI and General Surgery rotations at Manatee Memorial Hospital.
+Residents will do their Inpatient Medicine, ICU, Emergency Medicine, Pediatric Emergency Medicine, Pulmonary, Cardiology, NICU, Obstetrics/Maternity Care, Neurology and General Surgery rotations at Manatee Memorial Hospital.

 - Paid time off (PTO): Residents are allowed 20 days per academic year.
 There is a maximum of five PTO days permitted on a four-week rotation.
-PTO is not permitted on a two-week rotation or while on FM IP and ICU rotations.
+PTO is not permitted on a two-week rotation or while on FM IP, ICU, pediatrics inpatient, pediatric ER and Newborn/NICU rotations.

-- Potential electives include: Endocrine, Hematology, Infectious Disease, Oncology, Radiology, Rheumatology and Wound Care
+- Potential electives include: Hematology, Infectious Disease, Oncology, Radiology, Rheumatology, Wound Care Direct Primary Care.

-- Longitudinal experiences include: Community Medicine, Practice Management, Geriatrics (Nursing Home Long-Term Care), Maternity Care Continuity and Pediatric 12 Month One Half Day/Week during PGY-2.
+- Longitudinal experiences include: Community Medicine, Practice Management, Geriatrics (Nursing Home Long-Term Care), and Pediatric 24 Month One Half Day/Week during PGY-2 and PGY-3.

 Educational Conferences, Research and Scholarly Activity